 We are actively reducing our GHG emissions through new engine technology, flying techniques, and know biofuels will be an important part of even more reductions in the future.

 Just the facts, ma'am

 - Air travel is one of many human activities that emit GHGs.
-But, contrary to popular belief, air travel actually accounts for only a minority percentage of total global GHG emissions – and there are ways to offset that minority percentage.
+But, contrary to popular belief, air travel actually accounts for only a minority percentage of total global GHG emissions – and there are ways to offset.

 How we're making a difference

 Our GHG emissions from every year of JetBlue's existence are publicly reported, and we have committed to meeting the International Air Transport Association (IATA) targets for GHG emission reductions.
 View emissions reports.